isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-chinese-renaissance-architecture.md

 [^9]:It was a boys-only school in those days as girls attended their own school, known as Methodist Girls’ School today, on Selegie Road.
 [^10]:[Anglo-Chinese School](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19281119-1.2.83).
 (1928, November 19). *The Singapore Free Press and Mercantile Advertiser*, p.
 9. Retrieved from NewspaperSG.
 [^11]:Oversea-Chinese Banking Corporation was formed from a merger of Ho Hong Bank, Chinese Commercial Bank and Oversea-Chinese Bank in 1932.
 [^12]:[New church in Horne Road](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19410714-1.2.62).
-(1941, July 14).
-The Straits Times, p.
+(1941, July 14). *The Straits Times*, p.
 9. Retrieved from NewspaperSG.